dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving:
+  - #TODO: add example here

-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+recovering from the left and right sides of the road:
+  - #TODO: add example here

+and driving the track in reverse:
+  - #TODO: add example here

 For details about how I created the training data, see the next section.